QuangVo11311/Predict-Stock-Price-Fluctuations/README.md

 The LSTM model is built using deep learning frameworks TensorFlow.
 I train the model on the training dataset, adjusting hyperparameters such as the number of hidden layers, the number of neurons per layer, and the learning rate.
 I employ techniques like regularization and dropout to prevent overfitting.

 ## Evaluation and Results
 Once the model is trained, I evaluate its performance on the testing dataset.
-We compute various metrics such as r2 score (R2), and mean absolute error (MAE) to assess the model's accuracy.
-We visualize the predicted stock prices alongside the actual prices to gain insights into the model's performance.
+I compute various metrics such as r2 score (R2), and mean absolute error (MAE) to assess the model's accuracy.
+I visualize the predicted stock prices alongside the actual prices to gain insights into the model's performance.

 ## Contributing
 I welcome contributions to enhance the project and make it even more effective.
 If you have any suggestions, bug fixes, or new features to add, please submit a pull request.
 I appreciate your contributions!